Metropolitan City of Rome Capital: Transport

 Integrated map of public rail transport in the Rome hub.
 The Rome Metro and the suburban railway service FL lines.

 The Metropolitan City of Rome Capital is the centre of a radial network of roads that roughly follow the lines of the ancient Roman roads which began at the Capitoline Hill and connected Rome with its empire.
 Today Rome is circled, at a distance of about 10 km from the Capitol, by the ring-road (the Grande Raccordo Anulare or GRA).

 Due to its location in the centre of the Italian peninsula, Rome is the principal railway node for central Italy.
 Rome's main railway station, Termini, is one of the largest railway stations in Europe and the most heavily used in Italy, with around 400 thousand travellers passing through every day.
 The second-largest station in the city, Roma Tiburtina, has been redeveloped as a high-speed rail terminus.

 Rome is served by three airports.
 The intercontinental Leonardo da Vinci International Airport is Italy's chief airport, is located within the nearby Fiumicino, south-west of Rome.
 The older Rome Ciampino Airport is a joint civilian and military airport.
 It is commonly referred to as "Ciampino Airport", as it is located beside Ciampino, south-east of Rome.
-A third airport, the Rome Urbe Airport, is a small, low-traffic airport located about 6 km north of the city centre, which handles most helicopter and private flights.
+A third airport, the Rome Urbe Airport, is a small, low-traffic airport serving general aviation and private planes located about 6 km north of the city centre, which handles most helicopter and private flights.

 The city has its own quarter on the Mediterranean Sea (Lido di Ostia), equipped with a tourist port and a small channel-harbour for fisher boats.
 The main harbour which serves Rome is the Port of Civitavecchia, located about 62 km northwest of the city, part of the "Motorways of the Sea", it is linked to several Mediterranean ports and is one of the busiest cruise ports in the world.